 Nursing or Pregnant Women

-– The body of nursing or pregnant women undergoes a lot of hormonal changes, thus they are at a high risk of getting infections.
+– The body of nursing or pregnant women undergoes a lot of hormonal changes, thus they may have risk of getting infections.

 – Their skin may change after their delivery or weaning their child, so the eyebrow microblading results of such individuals can’t be predicted.